quintype/malibu/tutorial/hero-image-placeholder.md

 _This tutorial was contributed by [Harshith](https://www.linkedin.com/in/harshith-raj-092ba4176)_

-An image placeholder is a background-color over an empty space over which an actual image will be loaded.
+An image placeholder is a background color over the space, on which an actual image will be loaded.

 How Quintype handles image placeholder?